 My life experience and education make it possible for me to make this statement with confidence.

 In my counseling practice I enjoy helping clients find solutions to these overwhelming feelings.
 Together we find new strategies to more effectively deal with problems.

 I work with youth, adults, and couples suffering from substance abuse, domestic violence, pornography addiction, ADHD, as well as with parents who need new strategies for disciplining their children.

 Often the process of finding solutions involves using a “strength perspective” with a Cognitive Therapy base.
 Therapy is a collaborative effort in which the client identifies personal strengths from previous experiences and we apply them to the current situation.
-In addition to “strength perspective” therapy, my training includes cognitive behavioral therapy, the Twelve-Step Program, and positive discipline.
+In addition to “strength perspective” therapy.
+My training includes Cognitive Behavioral Therapy, the Twelve-Step Program, Positive Discipline and Emotionally Focused Therapy.

 I am Camille Curtis Foster and I believe in fostering relationships.
 So if you are considering a change, take a step in the direction of change and give me a call.